Capital Calls: Bank of America hops the racial wealth gap

 ------------------------------------------------

 DODGING THE QUESTION.
 Sometimes democracy brings change.
-At Bank of America (BAC.N), it brought more of the same.
-The bank’s shareholders voted on Monday against a proposal to audit the lender’s impact on communities of color, according to a preliminary tally read more .
+At Bank of America, it brought more of the same.
+The bank’s shareholders voted on Monday against a proposal to audit the lender’s impact on communities of color, according to a preliminary tally.

-That will please rivals JPMorgan (JPM.N), Wells Fargo (WFC.N), Citigroup (C.N) and Goldman Sachs (GS.N), whose shareholders face the same question in coming weeks.
+That will please rivals JPMorgan, Wells Fargo, Citigroup and Goldman Sachs, whose shareholders face the same question in coming weeks.
 They should see it as only a temporary reprieve.

 Earlier in Capital Calls: